Living with Alzheimer’s: 5 healthy habits for seniors

 To keep the neurons and synapses working effectively, seniors need to keep their mind active with brain-stimulating activities, according to the Alzheimer’s Association.
 Brain games like chess, card games, word games and search puzzles can help to maintain and improve brain health and function.

 As the Centers for Disease Control and Prevention note, each year, a third of all seniors experience a fall.
-In people with Alzheimer’s, cognitive and memory impairment, as well as physical deconditioning, poor balance, changes in walking, poor judgment and visual misperception, can increase the risk of falling, according to a study in Neurology.
+In people with Alzheimer’s, cognitive and memory impairment, as well as physical deconditioning, poor balance, changes in walking, poor judgment and visual misperception, can increase the risk of falling.

 To ensure the safest environment for your loved one, encourage regular exercise to improve strength and balance and to reduce falls.
 At home, Dignity Health notes you can reduce common trip and fall hazards by using bright lighting, removing common dangers and installing grab bars in the bathroom.